spkosana/aws-glue-terraform/README.md

 * Repartition the dataframe
 * Write the dyanmic data frame in glue paruqet format at the destination s3 location &nbsp;
-## <b><u>Deploy Tool:</u></b> <font size="2"><p>Terraform :Terraform is an infrastructure as code (IaC) tool that allows you to build, change, and version infrastructure safely and efficiently.You describe your infrastructure using Terraform's high-level configuration language in human-readable, declarative configuration files.
+## <u>Deploy Tool:</u> <font size="2"><p>Terraform :Terraform is an infrastructure as code (IaC) tool that allows you to build, change, and version infrastructure safely and efficiently.You describe your infrastructure using Terraform's high-level configuration language in human-readable, declarative configuration files.
 This allows you to create a blueprint that you can version, share, and reuse.Terraform generates an execution plan describing what it will do and asks for your approval before making any infrastructure changes.
 This allows you to review changes before Terraform creates, updates, or destroys infrastructure.Terraform can apply complex changesets to your infrastructure with minimal human interaction.
 When you update configuration files, Terraform determines what changed and creates incremental execution plans that respect dependencies.</p></font>
 &nbsp;
 ## Usage of Terraform
   * terraform fmt: Used for formatting all terraform scripts